jujuhere/AlexaPleaseBuyMeStocks/README.md

 # AlexaPleaseBuyMeStocks - Trading with Amazon Echo
-Code Snippet which is part of the Alexa implementation to execute trading on the stock market with Amazon's virutal assistant including the lemon.markets API.
+Code Snippet (Incomplete) which is part of the Alexa implementation to execute trading on the stock market with Amazon's virutal assistant including the lemon.markets API.

 ## Instructions for Use
 This script can be used as a starting point to implement your own trading service with lemon.markets for your virtual assistant from Amazon.